Summary

 - Long-term damage to lung and heart health

-While the DRC is rich in natural resources, lack of infrastructure and awareness about air pollution means the country still struggles to address its growing air quality crisis.
-Introducing clean energy alternatives and better regulatory oversight is key to reversing the trend.
+While the DRC is rich in natural resources, the lack of infrastructure and awareness about air pollution means the country still struggles to address its growing air quality crisis.
+Introducing clean energy alternatives and better regulatory oversight.

 Top 5 Least Polluted Countries in 2025